 As a school district committed to high levels of learning, we remain focused on continuous improvement in student achievement.
-This goal is a result of what achievement data reveals about our student groups.
+This goal is a result of what local and state achievement data reveals about our student groups and what our stakeholders specifically shared regarding their desire to address the achievement gap and increase proficiency to ensure equity for all of our students.
 This goal will continue to shine a light on the needs of our student groups and how we intend on addressing those needs.